 15 Waterfalls So Magical You Won't Believe They're in the U.S.

-Tagged as one of the Seven Wonders of the World, the Victoria Falls in southern Africa epitomizes the jaw-dropping beauty and transformative power that waterfalls have over us—and will continue to do so for centuries.
-And, lucky for you, some of the world's most awe-inspiring waterfalls exist right here in the United States—just off the beaten path.
+Tagged as one of the Seven Wonders of the World, the Victoria Falls in southern Africa epitomizes the jaw-dropping beauty and transformative power that waterfalls have over us.
+And, lucky for you, some of the world's most awe-inspiring cascades exist right here in the United States—just off the beaten path.

-From the Instagram-beloved Multnomah Falls in Oregon, to the incomparably majestic Palouse Falls in Washington state, to the one-and-only Niagara Falls in New York (and, technically, Canada), here are the most magical waterfalls in the United States—no fairy dust necessary.
-And for more magical adventures in your own backyard, check out these 50 Destinations So Magical You Won't Believe They're in the U.S.
+From the Instagram-beloved Multnomah Falls in Oregon and the incomparably majestic Palouse Falls in Washington state to the one-and-only Niagara Falls in New York (and, technically, Canada), here are the most magical waterfalls in the United States—no fairy dust necessary.

 Multnomah Falls; Columbia River Gorge, Oregon